davnpsh/luffy/README.md

 ## Notes

+I am aware that the quality of the code is not the best and the implementation of the backend can improve a lot.

+I wanted to learn Node.js + React so I could use it for future projects.
+Some time ago, I dreamed about creating my own anime website but had little knowledge about web technologies.
+Finally, I decided to make it happen and here is my try.

+I would appreciate any feedback you want to give me.
+Please use the [Issues](https://github.com/davnpsh/luffy/issues) tab.

 ## Installation

-For any of these installation methods, the UI is available at `http://127.0.0.1:4000`.
+For any of these installation methods, the UI is available at [http://127.0.0.1:4000](http://127.0.0.1:4000).

 ### Docker compose (recommended)